Wild Rice Hoppin’ John (Gluten-Free)

-So this year, I took to the interwebs for inspiration and came across The Southerner’s Cookbook’s recipe for Hoppin’ John.
+So a few years ago, I took to the interwebs for inspiration and came across The Southerner’s Cookbook’s recipe for Hoppin’ John.
 The bones of the recipe were exactly what I was looking for and with a few changes, I knew I could make black eyed pea lovers out of both Matt and myself.

 - 1 pound fresh black-eyed peas

 - 3 cloves garlic , peeled